AcceleratorFramew0rk/starterkit/CHANGLOG.md

 #### **New Features:**
 - add multiple resouce names for app service, container app, container instance, vm
+- add container as Publishing model for app service and linux function app

 #### **Enhancements:**
 - *No Enhancements added in this release.*